 Listening to our patients about their needs is really important for us.
 We have Patient Care Board's next to each patient bed to help improve communication between the healthcare team, patients and their families.
 Patients and their families are encouraged to write on the care board.
 This can include any questions or concerns and important information such as phone numbers.

-The healthcare team can write the patient’s plan of care on the board.
-This only happens of the patient is happy to have the information on display.
+The healthcare team can write the patient's plan of care on the board.
+This only happens if the patient is happy to have the information on display.

 Follow up phone calls